-In May 2017, we notified an airline customer of our Airline Solutions' business that, given the substantial amount of uncertainty of reaching an agreement regarding the implementation of services pursuant to the contract with the customer, we are commencing a formal contract dispute resolution process.
+In May 2017, we notified AirBerlin, an airline customer of our Airline Solutions' business that, given the substantial amount of uncertainty of reaching an agreement regarding the implementation of services pursuant to their contract, we are commencing a formal contract dispute resolution process.
 As a result of the uncertainty, we evaluated the recoverability of net capitalized contract costs related to the customer and impacts from associated future contractual obligations and recorded a charge of \$92 million (\$59 million, net of tax), during the three months ended June 30, 2017.
-The contract with the customer provides for recoverability of at least a portion of net capitalized costs, and our current best estimate has been considered in the impairment charge.
-Given the uncertainty associated with the ultimate settlement of this dispute, there could be further adjustments to our consolidated statement of operations, including the release of certain contract liabilities or cash receipts in excess of our estimates, which we are entitled to under termination clauses.
-The impairment charge did not impact our cash flows from operations for the second quarter.
+Given the uncertainty associated with the ultimate resolution of this dispute, there could be further adjustments to our consolidated statement of operations.
+In the third quarter of 2017, the customer entered insolvency proceedings and our assessment did not result in a change to the impairment charge.
+The impairment charge did not impact our cash flows from operations.
 This impairment charge resulted in a material impact on our financial results, and related matters may adversely impact our future results of operations and cash flow.